-1. pay the indenture trustee from time to time reasonable compensation for its services; 2. reimburse the indenture trustee for all reasonable expenses, advances and disbursements reasonably incurred by it in connection with the performance of its duties as indenture trustee; and 3. indemnify the indenture trustee for, and hold it harmless against, any loss, liability or expense, including reasonable attorneys' fees, incurred by it in connection with the performance of its duties as indenture trustee.
+1. pay the indenture trustee from time to time reasonable compensation for its services; 2. reimburse the indenture trustee for all reasonable expenses, advances and disbursements reasonably incurred by it in connection with the performance of its duties as indenture trustee; and 3. indemnify each of the indenture trustee and the Calculation Agent for, and hold it harmless against, any loss, liability or expense, including reasonable attorneys' fees, incurred by it in connection with the performance of its duties as indenture trustee or Calculation Agent, as applicable.

-The indenture trustee will not be indemnified by the administrator against any loss, liability or expense incurred by it through its own willful misconduct, negligence or bad faith, except that the indenture trustee will not be liable for any error of judgment made by it in good faith, unless it is proved that the indenture trustee was negligent in performing its duties.
+Neither the indenture trustee nor the Calculation Agent will be indemnified by the administrator against any loss, liability or expense incurred by it through its own willful misconduct, negligence or bad faith, except that neither the indenture trustee nor the Calculation Agent will be liable for any error of judgment made by it in good faith, unless it is proved that the indenture trustee or the Calculation Agent, as applicable, was negligent in performing its duties.